Hx-Ying18/CDPS_PFinal/README.md

 . venv/bin/activate
 cd /pfinal
 deploy up # Deployment until bbdd, followed by questions.
-# If mysql cannot be link, say "n", and tehn, another time, deloy up
+# If mysql cannot be link, say "n", and then, another time, deloy up
 # If it is linked
 deploy go
 deploy destroy # Destroy the arquitecture.